christopher5106/christopher5106.github.io/_posts/2020-04-02-fasttext_pretrained_embeddings_subword_word_representations.markdown

 categories: deep learning
 ---

 FastText is a state-of-the art when speaking about **non-contextual word embeddings**.
 For that result, account many optimizations, such as subword information and phrases, but for which no documentation is available on how to reuse pretrained embeddings in our projects.
+The `gensim` package does not show neither how to get the subword information.

 Let's see how to get a representation in Python.